NeckersBOX/imel/README.md

 # Installation

 Imel uses two libraries to read TrueType fonts and open and save in different image formats.
-Before you compile it you must install these libraries:
+Before you compile it you have to install these libraries:

 * *libfreetype6*  Required.
 To read TrueType fonts
 * *libfreeimage3* Required.
 To open and save in different image format